AIMIM's Meerut Ward Councillor gunned down outside his house | english.lokmat.com

 Prabhakar Choudhary, SSP, Meerut said that four assailants on two motorbikes fired at Ansari while he was out for his morning walk.

-"AIMIM Councillor Zibair Ansari was shot dead by unidentified criminals outside his residence," Prabhakar Choudhary, SSP of Meerut said.
+"AIMIM Councillor Zubair Ansari was shot dead by unidentified criminals outside his residence," Prabhakar Choudhary, SSP of Meerut said.

 Ansari's body has been sent for post mortem.